Viva Mexico Añejo

 • 88 Rating

-Viva Mexico Anjeo ($50 USD @ Ferment and Still) is an extremely solid anjeo at an amazing price.
+Viva Mexico Anjeo ($79 USD) is an extremely solid anjeo at a reasonable price.
 Overall, this is a rewarding experience and I think this is better than their blanco and reposado.
 Nose: Light.
 Cooked agave, oak, cinnamon dried apricot, pepper.
 I get a little bit of vanilla and dried red fruits.
 A nice earthiness to the nose.
 This is enjoyable already.
 Taste: Oh, yeah.
 Bright with a solid fullness and heat on the entry.
 Agave, oak, cinnamon, citrus and pepper.
 A little almond and nutmeg.
 Minerality comes though.
 Very well balanced.
 Finish:Agave and cinnamon linger for medium to long finish.

 • 88 Rating